bobfoster1299/building-a-cicd-pipeline2/README.md

 This is my submission for the 'Building a CI/CD Pipeline' project as part of the 'DevOps Engineer for Microsoft Azure' nanodegree program from [Udacity](https://udacity.com).

 This project contains a python application that is designed to predict housing prices in Boston (I did not create the python app myself).
 This repo will enable you to:
-- Deploy the app on your local machine
 - Deploy the app in Azure CloudShell
-- Deploy the app in Azure App Services
+- Deploy the app to an Azure App Service

-Any commits to the GitHub repo trigger code testing using GitHub Actions.
+Any commits to the GitHub repo trigger automated code testing using GitHub Actions.
 A pipeline has been created in Azure DevOps.
-After commiting new code to GitHub you can trigger the pipeline to test the code and deploy the new release to Azure App Service.
+After commiting new code to GitHub you can trigger, the pipeline can test the code and deploy the new release to an Azure App Service.

-The [trello](https://trello.com/b/CjgPIZxU/building-a-ci-cd-pipeline) board for the project is here.

-A [Spreadsheet](project-management-template.xlsx) of the project schedule is here.

-See here for an architectural diagram.
+I created a [trello](https://trello.com/b/CjgPIZxU/building-a-ci-cd-pipeline) board to keep track of tasks to be completed.

+I created a [spreadsheet](project-management-template.xlsx) to manage the project schedule.

+An architectural diagram is available here.

 # Instructions

-## Continuous integration
+## Deploy the app in Azure CloudShell
 In Azure Cloud Shell, clone the repo:
 ```
 git clone git@github.com:bobfoster1299/building-a-cicd-pipeline2.git